maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 $$q^\half = \pi_{S^3} \block{q + 1}$$

 That is: add $$1$$ to the real part, then normalize.
-Sweet!
+This is a direct extension of a similar formula for computing the square root of unit complex numbers.
 For non-unit quaternions, one can always take the square-root of the norm separately and reduce to the case above:

 $$ q^\half = \sqrt{\norm{q}} \pi_{S^3} \block{q + \norm{q}} $$

 ## Rotation between Vectors